The Top 30 Places to Visit in New Jersey this Summer

 22 Degroat Rd, Sandyston

 This private home and art studio of Ricky Boscarino is like something out of a fairytale.
-It is only open a few times per year and the next time to visit is October 18-20, 2017 – although this is not technically the summer and it definitely worth the extra wait.
+It is only open a few times per year.
 With over 6 acres of in lush NJ woods, you will find all kinds of artwork scattered throughout the house and property.
 It’s truly something the whole family will love.

 Location: 22 Degroat Rd, Sandyston, NJ 07827